 The request format, which is required for operations with a request body.
 The syntax is: application/json

 This section provides the compilation of error messages generated by the system.
 You may choose to display a user friendly message.

 Client’s system needs to look out for the following fields in the error message, as these fields will contain the details of the error.

-If any other error received, Client needs to raise a ticket with YAP and will be serviced appropriately.
+If any other error received, Client needs to raise a ticket with M2PFintech and will be serviced appropriately.